-The NEU does not endorse supply agencies – the agency system drains public money from the education service while driving down pay.
-The NEU is pursuing an active Alternatives to Agencies (A2A) campaign.
-However, given that so many educators continue to be required to secure much of their work via agencies, the NEU offers this advice to help you secure the best deal from agency employment.
+The NEU does not endorse supply agencies - the agency system drains public money from the education service while driving down pay.
+The union is pursuing an active Alternatives to Agencies (A2A) campaign.
+Given that so many educators continue to be required to obtain much of their work via agencies, the NEU offers this advice to help you secure the best deal from agency employment.

 Know your worth and don’t accept work at any price

-Know your worth.
-Decide what your minimum rate will be, and don’t go below it easily.
+Decide what your minimum rate will be and don’t go below it easily.
 There is obviously a risk that the agency will look to others when work becomes available, but if you want to establish a minimum rate you will have to stick to your guns.
-Remember – you don’t simply have to accept whatever the agency initially says it will pay you.
+You don’t have to accept whatever the agency initially offers to pay you.

 Know the current statutory daily rates for supply teachers directly engaged by schools.
 Agencies are rarely willing to pay that much for teaching work – but those rates are a key point of reference.